 What is the first red day pattern?
 Since mid-March 2009, we’ve had a bull market.
 Those willing to short have taken their lives into their own hands.
 Even a lot of smart money was lost with the Gamestop short squeeze.
 Smart money rarely loses.
 We may be heading for a long-overdue bear market.
 For this reason, we’ll introduce the First Red Day (FRD) pattern, how to identify it, and how best to trade it.

-Do you know what a first red day pattern is?
-It’s any day close where the open is higher than the close is a red day.
+A first red day pattern is any day close where the open is higher than the close.
+With an FRD, you want to see several days of green candles before it, then your first red day is a red candle.
 For example, May 10th opened at 422 and closed at 417.
 Then every day after is a red day.
 If you have black and white charting, it’ll be black.
-With an FRD, you want to see several days of green candles before it, then your first red day is a red candle.

 This is an indication that the asset is overextended.
 Of course, even an index can get overextended.
 But we usually look for penny stocks that will react slower to long side overextension.